ASTER: Natural and Multi-language Unit Test Generation with LLMs: Our Approach

-\bi \item \textit{Identifying fields to be mocked.} First, we discover all the candidate fields ($\mathcal{T}_{m}$) and types ($\mathcal{T}_{m}$) in the application that need to be mocked.
-To determine the candidate fields, we iterate through the fields defined in the focal class, identifying each field whose type occurs in $\mathcal{T}_{api}$ (lines~3--5).
-To identify all types that need to be mocked, we begin by examining the formal parameter types of the focal method $f_m$ and the focal class $f_c$ (line~6).
-We then perform a transitive search (lines~7--11), iterating through each type to determine whether it belongs to $\mathcal{T}_{api}$.
-For each identified type, we also consider the parameter types of its constructors.
-This process ensures that all relevant types are included.
+\item[~]\textit{Facilitating Mocking.}~ Mocking is a technique in software testing that allows developers to create simulated objects mimicking the behavior of actual components.
+This is particularly useful for simulating external services, databases, or third-party API calls.
+By incorporating mocking capabilities, LLM-generated tests can verify code behavior and ensure proper component interaction without needing to understand the full implementation details of all dependencies in the application.
+Our approach uses a systematic method to identify relevant candidates for mocking.
+The mocking facilitation process consists of two main steps: identifying fields and types to be mocked, and identifying methods to be stubbed.
+In the first step, we examine the focal class and method to discover all candidate fields and types that need to be mocked.
+We begin by iterating through the fields defined in the focal class, identifying each field whose type matches one of the mockable APIs.
+We then perform a comprehensive search starting from the formal parameter types of the focal method and class.
+This search is transitive, meaning we also consider the parameter types of constructors for each identified type.
 The identified fields and types to be mocked are used to populate section \circled{f} of the test-generation prompt (\cref{fig:prompting-templates}).

-\item \textit{Identifying methods to be stubbed.} Next, we identify the scope for creating stubs for mocking.
-These stubs emulate method calls with ``when'' and ``then'' clauses.
-The ``when'' clauses define the conditions under which a mock should return a specified value and the ``then'' clauses specify the expected behavior once the conditions are met.
-Our approach for determining this scope is shown in Function \texttt{ IdentifyMockingScope} of \cref{alg:mock-scope-identification}: we start by adding the focal method ($f_m$) and its class constructors to the scope set.
-We then include methods reachable from $f_m$ within the focal class.
-If $f_c$ is a service entry class, we also add its overridden methods.
-We iterate over all methods in the scope set, examining their call sites to classify them as mockable constructor calls, static calls, or API calls based on their types.
-Information about these classes of calls are used to populate parts \circled{g} and \circled{h} of the test-generation prompt (\cref{fig:prompting-templates}).
+The second step involves determining the scope for creating method stubs.
+These stubs emulate method calls using ``when'' and ``then'' clauses. ``When'' clauses define the conditions under which a mock should return a specified value, while ``then'' clauses specify the expected behavior once these conditions are met.
+To identify the stubbing scope, we start with the focal method and its class constructors.
+We then include all methods reachable from the focal method within the focal class.
+If the focal class is a service entry class, we also include its overridden methods.
+Finally, we examine all call sites within this scope, categorizing them as mockable constructor calls, static calls, or API calls based on their types.
+These information are used to populate parts \circled{g} and \circled{h} of the test-generation prompt (\cref{fig:prompting-templates}).